coins-docs/coins-global-api-docs/faqs/api_key_types.md

 ## HMAC

-HMAC keys use symmetric cryptography.
-Binance generates and shares with you a secret key which you use to sign API requests.
-Binance API uses the same shared secret key to verify your signature.
+HMAC keys use symmetric cryptography. coins generates and shares with you a secret key which you use to sign API requests. coins API uses the same shared secret key to verify your signature.

 HMAC signatures are quick to compute and compact. <br>
 However, the shared secret must be shared between multiple parties which is less secure than asymmetric cryptography used by Ed25519 or RSA keys.